ce-rust/cerk/examples/src/amqp_to_printer/README.md

 3. publish a CloudEvents on the test exchange <http://localhost:15672/#/exchanges/%2F/test> (login with `guest:guest`) e.g. `{"type":"test type","specversion":"1.0","source":"http://www.google.com","id":"id","contenttype":"application/json","data":"test"}`
 4. observe CloudEvents arriving in the log output of the `amqp-router`
-5. additionally you  could check the health with `curl -I localhost:3000`
+5. additionally you  could check the health with `curl -i localhost:3000`